-The California Air Resources Board (CARB) has spent years looking for the cleanest, most efficient ways to cut carbon.
-Turns out, biodiesel is at the top of their list.
+In September 2015, the California Air Resources Board (CARB) concluded biodiesel was the most environmentally-friendly alternative fuel for reducing carbon emissions.
 CARB's revised Low Carbon Fuels Standard says biodiesel reduces greenhouse gas emissions by at least 50 percent and often by as much as 81 percent versus petroleum.
-This gives biodiesel the best carbon score among all liquid fuels.
+This gives biodiesel the best carbon score among all currently available liquid fuels.

 "Biodiesel is the most sustainable fuel on the planet," said Don Scott, National Biodiesel Board director of sustainability.
 "Low carbon alternatives can also be low cost alternatives when we use diverse supplies of renewable resources.
 This validates that California's carbon reduction goals are obtainable."

 As part of the state's low carbon fuel standard, the Air Resources Board has refined comprehensive lifecycle analysis to quantify the carbon intensity of conventional and alternative fuels.
 More than seven years of analysis have gone into addressing questions including indirect land use change.
 California's lifecycle model incorporates all the impacts for producing a fuel's raw materials including conversion and transportation.
 The model also includes the indirect economic impacts of growth in global agriculture-making it one of the most thorough and rigorous evaluations ever done to quantify the environmental footprint of biofuels.